hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

-Developers of verifier software should be familiar with the overlays the issuer is likely to provide (see list [here](#oca-specification-overlays)) and how to use them according to [Aries RFC 0756: The Aries Credential Branding Style Guide].
+Developers of verifier software should be familiar with the overlays the issuer is likely to provide (see list [here](#oca-specification-overlays)) and how to use them according to [RFC0756 OCA for Aries Style Guide].
 The list of [how to use the OCA Bundle as a holder](#holder-activities) applies equally to verifiers.

 ## Reference

 - The [OCA Specification]
-- [Aries RFC 0756: The Aries Credential Branding Style Guide]
+- [RFC0756 OCA for Aries Style Guide]

 ## Drawbacks